Key takeaways

 Failing to review your credit score

-- Poor credit can lead to higher rates and possibly fewer options.
+- Poor credit can lead to higher rates and fewer options.

 Delaying documentation preparation